Skip to main content

 Key Concepts

-Rocks are aggregates of minerals forming
+Rocks are mixtures of minerals

 Learning Objectives